 Previous tax free holidays and tax free weeks in Florida have been expanded to provide savings on a variety of items during tax exempt weeks and months.

-During these tax free weekends in 2023 (that actually range from 14 days to 3 months this year) you will not pay the state of Florida sales tax of 6% OR any additional county discretionary sales surtax on specific items listed below.
-These tax-free weeks are part of HB 7063 passed by the Florida Legislature in 2023.
+Called a variety of things including the Florida free tax weekend or Florida tax free holiday, during these tax free weeks in Florida in 2024 (that actually range from 14 days to 3 months this year) you will not pay the state of Florida sales tax of 6% OR any additional county discretionary sales surtax on specific items listed below.
+These tax-free weeks are part of HB 7073 passed by the Florida Legislature in 2024.

 Disaster Preparedness Sales Tax Holidays:

 This tax holiday is intended to help Floridians get prepared for Hurricane Season.
 During the 14 day Disaster Preparedness Sales Tax Weeks, the items listed below are exempt from sales tax.
-There are two “disaster preparedness” sales tax holidays this year – May 27 through June 9, 2023, and August 26 through September 8, 2023.
+There are two “disaster preparedness” sales tax holidays this year – June 1 – June 14, 2024 AND August 24 – September 6, 2024.

-- portable self-powered light source selling for $40 or less
+• portable self-powered light source with a sales price of $40 or less

 Related: Hurricane Preparation Tips

 This Florida tax-free weekend was new in 2021 (Freedom Week Sales Tax Holiday) and is designed to provide tax relief on a variety of outdoor activities and live events.
-It has been expanded to a full 3 months this year!
-No sales tax will be collected on purchases made during May 29 – September 4, 2023 for recreational activities and recreational supplies as listed below.
+No sales tax will be collected on purchases made during the month of July for recreational activities and recreational supplies as listed below.

 Concerts, Sporting Events, Live Performances, + Gyms